languagebug/languagebug.github.io/_iniciante/greetings.md

 - Good evening!
 - Good night!
 - Hi, my name is ___.
-- I would like to introduce myself, my name is ___.
 - Nice to meet you!
 - Nice to meet you too!
 - It was nice meeting you!
 - It's a pleasure to meet you.
 script2:
-- How are you doing?
+- I would like to introduce myself, my name is ___.
+- Hi everyone!
 - How do you do?
-- Hi everyone!
 - Let me introduce you to ___.
 - It's an honor to meet you.
 - Let me introduce you to ___.